 If you receive an alert – you should follow the guidance on the exposure notification page within the app.
 Please know that this is a consistently changing situation – and guidance may change as we learn more about how the virus spreads.

 Please follow the guidance on the exposure notification page within the app if you have been alerted that you were exposed to someone diagnosed with COVID-19.
 Please stay home and call the contact tracing hotline at the phone number displayed in the app notification.

 How do I quarantine safely?
 How long do I need to quarantine for?

-To safely quarantine, please stay in your home for 14 days from the exposure date noted in COVID Alert CT, unless you are visiting a healthcare provider.
+To safely quarantine, please stay in your home for at least 10 days from the exposure date noted in COVID Alert CT, unless you are visiting a healthcare provider.
 If you live with others, please try to stay away from others in a separate room.
 If you need to go outside of your separate space, wear a mask and wipe everything you touch down with disinfectant.
 If possible, use a separate bathroom from everyone else in your home.
 If a separate bathroom is not possible, clean all touched surfaces with a disinfectant cleaner after use.
 Try to have your family or friends deliver food to you outside of your door.

 Should the people in my household quarantine as well?